openhab/openhab-addons/bundles/org.openhab.binding.oppo/README.md

 This binding can be used to control the Oppo UDP-203/205 or BDP-83/93/95/103/105 Blu-ray player.
 Almost all features of the various models of this player line are supported by the binding.
-Since I only have a BDP-103 to test with there might be some issues with other models that will need to be fixed.
+This binding was tested on a BDP-103 only, so there might be issues with other models that will need to be fixed.
 Please report any issues found.
 Also review the notes below for some important usage caveats.